symfony/symfony-docs/cookbook/form/create_custom_field_type.rst

 * ``setDefaultOptions()`` - This defines options for your form type that can be used in ``buildForm()`` and ``buildView()``.
-There are a lot of options common to all fields (see `FormType`_), but you can create any others that you need here.
+There are a lot of options common to all fields (see :doc:`/reference/forms/types/form`_), but you can create any others that you need here.

 .. tip::